 This is not mandatory.
 The table of indicative departures will not form part of the Stage A - Project Bid assessment.
 Instead, the table of indicative departures from the draft Project Documents will be considered by the Australian Government and AEMO to determine whether any further amendments will be made to the Project Documents before Stage B - Financial Value Bid commences.

 2.2.1 Stage A - Project Bid assessment

-The purpose of the Project Bid assessment is to select a shortlist of Project Bids (Project Shortlist) to progress to Stage B - Financial Value Bid.
+The purpose of the Project Bid assessment is to select a Project Shortlist to progress to Stage B - Financial Value Bid.

 Assess Eligibility Criteria

 Proponents and their Project Bids: